Denstone

 Denstone is a village and civil parish situated between the towns of Uttoxeter in East Staffordshire and Ashbourne in Derbyshire.
 It is located next to the River Churnet.
-The All Saints village church, vicarage and school were built by Sir Thomas Percival Heywood, 2nd Baronet in the mid 19th century.
-Denstone College is situated to the west of the village.
+The village has a church, village hall, primary school and a pub.
+The nearest railway station is at Uttoxeter for the Crewe to Derby line and the nearest airport is East Midlands Airport.